Top countries to make the most of your retirement (and have a high pace of life)

 MM2H visa holders who are 50 years of age or older and possess specialized skills could work up to 20 hours per week in certain sectors.
 Under the approval of a committee.

 They could also establish and invest in a business, as long as they are not actively involved in the day-to-day running of the business.

 Visa holders may purchase property without restriction.
 Provided that the minimum price established for foreigners in the state where they make the purchase is applied.
-Usually the minimum price is MYR 1m, but there are states like Penang with lower minimum.
+Usually, the minimum price is MYR 1m, but there are states like Penang with a lower minimum.
 Buyers must receive state approval, which can take up to six months.
 They may also apply for a bank loan.
-Local banks will require proof of repayment capability, since repayment is normally required when the borrower turns 65-70.
+Local banks will require proof of repayment capability since repayment is normally required when the borrower turns 65-70.

 Applicants may include in the application to their dependents.

 It is important to note that the visa under the MM2H program does not qualify for a permanent residence permit.

 Ready to retire in Malaysia?
 Get started now at passports.io/malaysia.

 Cost of Living in Malaysia